-ART 1013 Design A course intended to introduce students to the elements and principles of design in both two-dimensional and three-dimensional media.

-ART 2003 Photography An introduction to the fundamentals of photography, including pictorial composition, lighting, camera techniques, developing and printing, enlarging, and evaluation of pictures.

-ART 2013 Drawing I An introduction to visual arts concepts, vocabulary, tools, materials, drawing skills and attitudes through the drawing experience.
-This course will develop perceptual skills and the ability to represent objects in space and organize them into a coherent pictorial statement along with technical and expressive competence with a limited range of media.

-ART 2033 Ceramics I A course in the fundamental methods of hand-building including pinch, slab, and coil.
-Surface design will be explored through carving, modeling, slip, and glaze.

-ART 2053 Painting I An introduction to the principles and techniques of the oil painting medium.
-The study of design, color theory, color mixing and composition will be explored.
+- ART 1013 Design A course intended to introduce students to the elements and principles of design in both two-dimensional and three-dimensional media. - ART 2003 Photography An introduction to the fundamentals of photography, including pictorial composition, lighting, camera techniques, developing and printing, enlarging, and evaluation of pictures. - ART 2013 Drawing I An introduction to visual arts concepts, vocabulary, tools, materials, drawing skills and attitudes through the drawing experience.
+This course develops perceptual skills and the ability to represent objects in space and organize them into a coherent pictorial statement along with technical and expressive competence with a limited range of media. - ART 2033 Ceramics I A course in the fundamental methods of hand-building including pinch, slab, and coil.
+Surface design is explored through carving, modeling, slip, and glaze. - ART 2053 Painting I An introduction to the principles and techniques of the oil painting medium.
+The study of design, color theory, color mixing and composition is explored.

-ART 2073 Sculpture I An introduction to fundamental sculpting techniques, such as additive and subtractive processes, as well as mold-making.
+ART 2073 Sculpture I This course is designed to introduce students to the fundamentals and technical principles of working three dimensionally.
+Students experiment with a number of construction methods and materials used to create, represent, respond to, and reflect on form in space.